NVIDIA/NeMo/docs/source/core/core.rst

 The code snippet above means that `nemo.collections.asr.modules.conv_asr.ConvASREncoder` expects two arguments:
     * First one, named `audio_signal` of shape [batch, dimension, time] with elements representing spectrogram values.
     * Second one, named `length` of shape [batch] with elements representing lengths of corresponding signals.
-It also means that `.foraward(...)` and `__call__(...)` methods each produce two outputs:
+It also means that `.forward(...)` and `__call__(...)` methods each produce two outputs:
     * First one, of shape [batch, dimension, time] but with elements representing encoded representation (AcousticEncodedRepresentation class)
     * Second one, of shape [batch], corresponding to their lengths.

 .. tip:: It is a good practice to define types and add `@typecheck()` decorator to your `.forward()` method once your module is ready for use by others.

 .. note:: The output of `.forward(...)` method will always be of type `torch.Tensor`, so it will work with any other Pytorch code.
 The type information will be carried with every tensor.
-If tensors without types will be passed to your module it will not fail but types will note be checked.
+If tensors without types will be passed to your module it will not fail but types will not be checked.
 Thus it is recommended to define input/output types for all your modules, starting with data layers and add @typecheck() decorator to them.

 .. note:: To temporarily disable typechecking you can enclose your code in ```with typecheck.disable_checks():``` statement.